Jonathan-Gander/LocalizableChecker/README.md

 in files from directory...
 	/Users/user/Projects/myproject

+ℹ️ Will check only check in files with extensions: swift.

+ℹ️ Empty values will be logged.

 Ready?
 Tap any key to start.

 🚀 running ...
 (It may take quite long!
 If you see nothing and it makes you anxious, try setting anxiousMode to true.)

 🛑 key '"mpv.position"' is unused (found 1 time).
+⚠️ warning, key '"mv.help.text"' has an empty value.
 🛑 key '"wv.title"' is unused (found 1 time).

 🎉 finished!